freesouls/face-alignment-at-3000fps/README.md

 3           // params.initial_guess_ = 5;
 0.3         // params.overlap_ = 0.3;
-0.29        // first stage lacal radius when samples the pixel difference feature positions 0.21
+0.29        // first stage lacal radius when samples the pixel difference feature positions 0.21        // second stage local radius
 0.16
 0.12
 0.08
-0.04
+0.04        // sixth stage local radius
-2                                           // number of dataset for training ../example/helen/trainset/                  // root folder that contains the *.jpgs and *.pts ../example/helen_train_images_list.txt      // images list ../example/otherdataset/
+2           // number of datasets for training ../example/helen/trainset/                      // root folder that contains the *.jpgs and *.pts of the first dataset ../example/helen_train_images_list.txt          // images list of the first dataset ../example/otherdataset/                        // root folder of the second dataset ../example/otherdatset_train_images_list.txt    // images list of the second dataset 1                                               // number of datasets for validation ../example/helen/testset/                       // root folder that contains the *.jpgs and *.pts ../example/helen_test_images_list_with_ground_truth.txt // images list
-../example/otherdatset_train_images_list.txt
-1                                           // number of dataset for validation ../example/helen/testset/                   // root folder that contains the *.jpgs and *.pts ../example/helen_test_images_list_with_ground_truth.txt // images list
 ```
-When training, this configure file will be parsed, and images under the root folder will be loaded.
+When training, this configure file will be parsed, and images will be loaded.
 You can refer to `main.cpp` for details how the configure file is parsed.

-the parameters setting above is just an example, you have to change to fine tune your own model for your dataset.
+the parameters setting above is just an example, you have to fine tune the parameters in training for your dataset.

-off course, you can still set the parameters like this directly in the codes.
+off course, you can still set the parameters like this directly in `main.cpp`.
 ```
 Parameters params;
 params.local_features_num_ = 300;